carlwood/blm-resources/posts/education.md

 For instance:

 - Black people make up less than 4% of the UK population but 13% of the prison population.
-- White people make up 59% of the London population while black people make up 12%.
+- White people make up 59% of the London population while Black people make up 12%.
 Yet the proportion of stop and searches is identical for both groups at 37%.
 - Black defendants receive an average custodial sentence of 28 months for indictable offences.
 The average for white defendants is 18.3 months (lower than all other ethnic groups).
-- The Metropolitan police officers enforcing the coronavirus lockdown are [more than twice as likely](https://www.theguardian.com/uk-news/2020/jun/03/met-police-twice-as-likely-to-fine-black-people-over-lockdown-breaches-research) to issue fines to black people as to white people.
+- The Metropolitan police officers enforcing the coronavirus lockdown are [more than twice as likely](https://www.theguardian.com/uk-news/2020/jun/03/met-police-twice-as-likely-to-fine-black-people-over-lockdown-breaches-research) to issue fines to Black people as to white people.

 But the CJS is just one of many systems set up by white people in such a way as to benefit white people at the expense of non-white people.
 We want to learn why and how this happens, and how it can be reversed.